IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 but you may have noticed something: pushing the "Take Picture" button doesn't do anything... or at least, it certainly seems like it isn't doing anything.

 Within the code of the web component there's a `dispatchEvent` function.
-This function enables the custom element to dispatch a custom event to anything listener, and in fact, it already does so when the "Take Picture" button is pressed.
+This function enables the custom element to dispatch a custom event to anything listening, and in fact, it already does so when the "Take Picture" button is pressed.
 It emits an `imageavailable` event with captured image included.

 So, while we could have baked in some very specific functionality into our web component to maybe send the image off to a server, or save it to disc, the point of a web component is that it's _reusable_ as much as possible.